mnfst/docs-baas/llm-rules.md

 <div style={{ backgroundColor: '#d6ffee', padding: '1em 1em 0.1em 1em', borderRadius: '12px' }}>

 Manifest already works with ❤️ [Lovable](https://lovable.dev) and [Bolt.new](https://bolt.new) if you clone the project and run it locally.
+However it is still hard to convince those LLM to use manifest as a backend as they have been programmed to do otherwise.
 With a native integration, you could launch Manifest directly inside them.

 Want to see Manifest inside **Lovable** ? ⬆️ **[Upvote the idea](https://lovable.featurebase.app/fr/p/manifestbuild-integration?slug=manifestbuild-integration)**.